Introduction

 - Clear communication.
 Deliver the insights to the target audience in a clear and easy-to-understand format

 After two years of working as a data analyst, I have gotten decent at building monthly reports and dashboards.
 I have worked with data in various industries (mobile dating, startups accelerator, logistics).
-I see that most of the data don't differ much, and I felt ready to take on a new challenge.
+I see that most of the data doesn't differ much, and I felt ready to take on a new challenge.

 Software Engineer

 Back then, I was focused on building my data visualization skills.
 I felt limited by the BI tools.
 I decided to learn how to create them using JavaScript.
-It seems like the first step for me to transit into the world of software engineering (SE).
+It seems like the first step for me to transition into the world of software engineering (SE).

 Without much background in SE, I had a steep learning curve.
 Since the job was to build data visualization for the internal web dashboard, I decided to focus on front-end engineering.